 How to tell if a watermelon is ripe?

-- Feels heavy and uniform in size
+- A ripe fruit feels heavy and uniform in size.

 How to tell if a honeydew melon is ripe?